KozGit/DOOM-3-BFG-VR/README.txt

 	Slightly improve voice commands.
 	Default keyboard / mouse controls.
 	Less debug prints for sound effects.
+	Improved player hand models.
+	Initial optional oculus touch hand pose support ( Defaults to off - optionally enabled  via vr_useHandPoses cvar.
+This is not fully implemented yet.
+Currently limited to when hands are empty or when the player hand is in a gui.
+Object manipulation is not implemented yet. )

 New in 0.21:
 	Talking waking monsters is fixed.